microsoft/Accera/docs/Reference/classes/Plan/bind.md

 # Accera v1.2.3 Reference

 ## `accera.Plan.bind(mapping)`
 Only available for targets that can execute a grid of work (such as GPUs).
-The `bind` function binds dimensions of the iteration space to axes of the target-specific grid (such as `v100.GridUnit.BLOCK_X`, `v100.GridUnit.THREAD_X` on Nvidia GPU).
+The `bind` function binds dimensions of the iteration space to axes of the target-specific grid (such as `v100.GridUnit.BLOCK_X`, `v100.GridUnit.THREAD_X` on an Nvidia GPU).

 ## Arguments